Following system colour scheme Selected dark colour scheme Selected light colour scheme

 reveal_type(movie["year"]) # Error: TypedDict 'MovieBase' has no key 'year'

-Some workarounds have already been implemented in response to the need to allow extra keys, but none of them is ideal.
+Some workarounds have already been implemented to allow extra items, but none of them is ideal.
 For mypy, --disable-error-code=typeddict-unknown-key suppresses type checking error specifically for unknown keys on TypedDict.
-This sacrifices type safety over flexibility, and it does not offer a way to specify that the TypedDict type expects additional keys compatible with a certain type.
+This sacrifices type safety over flexibility, and it does not offer a way to specify that the TypedDict type expects additional keys whose value types are assignable with a certain type.

 Support Additional Keys for Unpack